 If any of the text in the videos is unclear then make sure you have HD video selected by clicking the cog icon.

-This video explains how to create templated sources in Ancestral Sources.
-If you haven’t used Ancestral Sources then please watch the Ancestral Sources Introduction video first (above).
+How to create templated sources in Ancestral Sources.
+If you haven't used Ancestral Sources then please watch the Ancestral Sources Introduction video first.